ebebbington/drash-markup-language/DEV.md

 ## `package.json`

-This pretty much defines our language, and to initialise it.
+This pretty much defines our language, and initialises it.

 ## `syntaxes/dml.tmLanguage.json`